-1.10 Kelly Plan Schedule
+1.10 Fire Division Schedule

-An adequate number of teams, consisting of no fewer than two (2) RPPSOA members (Sergeants and PSOs) each will work a 24-hour Kelly Plan schedule to provide minimum round the clock staffing of two (2) or more PSO staffed fire stations.
+An adequate number of teams, consisting of no fewer than two (2) RPPSOA members (Sergeants and PSOs) each will work either a 24-hour Kelly Plan or 2x4 schedule to provide minimum round the clock staffing of two (2) or more PSO staffed fire stations.
 The City reserves the right to implement modified staffing in the event of a declared emergency situation.

-(a) The work period is a 27-day period.
+- (a) Under the Kelly plan, the work period is a 27-day period.
 Each team is scheduled for nine (9) 24-hour shifts during the 27 day work period.
-FLSA overtime will be paid for hours worked in excess of 204 hours for that work period, as provided for in Section 1.7 above.

-(b) RPPSOA members working the Kelly Plan will receive 162.36 hours of FLSA overtime per year.
+FLSA overtime will be paid for hours worked in excess of 204 hours for that work period, as provided for in Section 1.7 above. - (b) Under the 2x4 schedule, the work period is a 24-day period.
+Each team is scheduled for eight (8) 24-hour shifts during the 24 day work period.
+The pattern of the 2x4 schedule is to work 48 consecutive hours followed by 96 hours off.
+FLSA overtime will be paid for hours worked in excess of 182 hours for that work period, as provided for in Section 1.7 above. - RPPSOA members working the Kelly Plan will receive 162.36 hours of FLSA overtime per year.
 This overtime pay can be credited as comp time earned.
 This determination will be made solely at the discretion of the employee.
-This provision is subject to the limitations in Section 2.2 governing compensatory time.

-(c) Use of annual leave, sick leave, and related benefit time off for employees regularly assigned to the Kelly Plan shall be computed by a ratio of 0.71.
+This provision is subject to the limitations in Section 2.2 governing compensatory time. - (d) RPPSOA members working the 2x4 schedule will receive 10 hours of FLSA overtime per 24-day work period.
+This overtime pay can be credited as comp time earned.
+This determination will be made solely at the discretion of the employee.
+This provision is subject to the limitations in Section 2.2 governing compensatory time. - (e) Use of annual leave, sick leave, and related benefit time off for employees regularly assigned to the Fire Division shall be computed by a ratio of 0.71.